Nehalshetta/Flask-API/README.md

 ## Repository Content

 - `api.py`: The main Python file containing the implementation of the Flask API.
-- `snippets/`: A folder containing code snippets to browse results of various API URLs.
 - `README.md`: This file, providing an overview of the project and instructions.

 ## Getting Started